 Accessibility features are created to support those who are not capable to handle technology, so they can make the most of it because they are handicapped.
-They are made so they can utilize it easily and work with the help of them like everyone.
+They are made so they can utilize them easily and work with their help of them like everyone.
 Like a text-to-speech feature that will read text loudly for those who can’t see like the rest, a speech-recognition feature helps users with little adaptability to handle PC with the help of their voice.
-Here we will tell introduce you about a few most practical accessibility features.
-Except that we’ll also explain the assistive technology that you can attach to your system for better receptiveness.
+Here we will tell introduce you to a few most practical accessibility features.
+We’ll also explain the assistive technology that you can attach to your system for better receptiveness.

 General Accessibility Features:

-There are some features of accessibility that need installation of special software.
-Many of them are assembled within the operating system of your system or in user’s mobile phone.
+There are some features of accessibility that need the installation of special software.
+Many of them are assembled within the operating system of your system or in the user’s mobile phone.

-Following are a few kinds of accessibility features which you may have on your device.
+Following are a few kinds of accessibility features that you may have on your device.

 Usage of Accessibility Features: